avivasolutionsnl/Pensum-runner/README.md

 }
 ```

-To visit a page for a certain state a `action` is defined.
-This function is executed right after the state (ie. page) is entered.
-When there are `events` present these are, based on configured likelihood, performed right after using the configured event `action` (ie. `performEventA` in above example).
+To visit a page for a certain state an `action` function is defined.
+This function is executed right after the state, ie. page, is entered.
+When there are `events` present these are, based on configured probability, performed right after using the configured event `action` (ie. `performEventA` in above example).

 ## Prerequisites
 - [K6](https://k6.io/) v0.26.0